How To Shift Your Mindset

-A glass can be half full or half empty depending on our perception.
-A situation can uplift or downgrade our efforts depending on which outcome we focus our intention.
+A glass can be half full or half empty depending on your perception.

-Everyone poses some overt darkness.
-It is we when we invite the light that we can forgive those who have harmed us and peacefully detach from them.
-It is when we choose to seek love in us, that love responds and is reflected back on us.
+Everyone poses some overt-darkness.
+It is we when we invite the light in that we can forgive those who have harmed us and peacefully detach from them.
+It is when we choose to seek love inside of us, that love responds and is attracted back to us.

-What we attract is a mirror of our state of consciousness and empathy for the world and its injustices and pain.
+What we attract into our lives is a mirror of our own state of consciousness and empathy for the world and its injustices and pain.

-When we feel compassion and acceptance – we attract compassion and acceptance back to us.
+When we feel joy, compassion, and acceptance – we attract joy, compassion , and acceptance back to us.
 When we feel anger, hopelessness and resentment – we create more reasons to stay angry, hopeless and resentful.